ilshookim/dfiles/README.md

 **Timer Service**

-* The timer can be controlled by calling /start, /stop, and /restart through the REST server.
+* The timer can be controlled by calling /start, /stop through the REST server.
 You can check the active and running status in response to such request.

-* The timer will repeatedly request deletion every 1 second (operation variable: DCACHE_TIMER).
-The timer is an asynchronous activity, so it will fire event repeatedly during deletion.
+* If you set the timer to 1 second (operation variable: DCACHE_TIMER), it will repeatedly request deletion every 1 second.
+The timer is an asynchronous activity, so it will fire repeatedly during deletion.

-* The timer repeats every second, but if the deletion is still in progress, it does not request for deletion and passes.
+* Even if the timer repeats every second, if the deletion is still in progress, it does not request deletion and passes.
 The timer can be set in seconds.

+* If the timer is set to 0, it only asks for deletion once and does not repeat.

 * You can change the number of files to be deleted from the folder to 7000 by calling /count/7000 through the REST server.
 The changed result is reflected when the next timer is run.